stenczelt/pkp-lego/matlab-intro.rst

 Basics
 --------------------

-The computers provided by Pembroke have Matlab installed on them with valid licenses.
+The computers provided by the Engineering Department have Matlab installed on them with valid licenses.
 Note that you won't be able to install Matlab on your personal computer unless you have your own license.

 Matlab gives you an interactive console.
 Type the following, and observe the results::